attieretief/freshdesk-github-issues/README.md

   - All organisation members will be added to the dropdown values for this field
 - Development Status (cf_development_status)
   - All statuses from the `github_status_field` of the `github_project_number` specified in options, will be added to the dropdown values for this field
+- Start Date (of Iteration/Sprint)
+- End Date (of Iteration/Sprint)

 ### Synced fields